 NME gave the album five stars, calling it "an album that charts the devastating duality of its title."
 They called Romance the band's "most considered and intricately crafted release yet"

 The band gave fans their most diverse and yet most accessible release to date.
-A collection of imensely crafted pieces of guitar pop, that takes into consideration guitar music from all eras and creates something that could only be made by Fontaines D.C.
+A collection of immensely crafted pieces of guitar pop that takes into consideration guitar music from all eras and creates something that could only be made by Fontaines D.C.

 On 21 February 2025, the band released a stand-alone single, 'It's Amazing to Be Young', which was recorded during the same sessions as 'Romance', but left off the album to keep it "concise".
 It was included on the deluxe version of Romance along with a second new track, 'Before You I Just Forget', written by guitarist Conor Curley.

-'It's Amazing to Be Young' is a classic slice of indie pop, and comes from the same soundscape as 'Favourite'.
-The song breathes an innocent euphoria over a kaledscopic indie guitar.
+'It's Amazing to Be Young' is a classic slice of indie pop and comes from the same soundscape as 'Favourite'.
+The song breathes an innocent euphoria over a kaleidoscopic indie guitar.

 Speaking to NME, bassist Conor ‘Deego’ Deegan III explained how the song was inspired by being “in the presence of a newborn child” – the child of guitarist Carlos O’Connell.

-“I’m glad it got to see the light of day, because it a special song to us.
-More so for the way it was written than the song itself, in a weird way.
-It started life in the presence of Carlos’ newborn and it’s just a message for her, you know.”
+“I’m glad it got to see the light of day, because it's a special song to us.
+More so for the way it was written than the song itself, weirdly.
+It started life in the presence of Carlos’ newborn, and it’s just a message for her, you know.”

 He continued: “It was really heartwarming.
-Sometimes as people we can be a bit cynical.
-The world around us can make you that way if you’re paying attention it.
-Sometimes optimism feels like a necessary delusion, but with the birth of a new child we were introduced to a really pure and deep beauty and hope that can’t be debated away by anyone jaded or even by ourselves.”
+Sometimes, as people, we can be a bit cynical.
+The world around us can make you that way if you’re paying attention to it.
+Sometimes optimism feels like a necessary delusion, but with the birth of a new child, we were introduced to a really pure and deep beauty and hope that can’t be debated away by anyone jaded or even by ourselves.”

 The level of songwriting and musicianship on this record is nothing short of exceptional.
 Fontaines D.C. are making some of the most interesting music in the world right now.
 The band have made it to the mainstream, but they've done it on their own terms, not once compromising in style, sound or substance.

-The band went out on the road with 'Romance' with first their biggest UK and Ireland tour to date, with support coming from DIIV and Sorry.
-For the first time, the band had made the jump into arenas, it's where I expect them to say for a long, long time.
+The band went out on the road with 'Romance' with their biggest UK and Ireland tour to date, with support coming from DIIV and Sorry.
+For the first time, the band had made the jump into arenas, which is where I expect them to stay for a long, long time.

-Finsbury Park was the bands biggest show to date.
-With some stellar support coming in the form of Amyl and the Sniffers, Kneecap, Been Steelar and Cardinals.
+Finsbury Park represented the band’s largest headline show to date, bolstered by a curated lineup of high-octane support: Amyl and the Sniffers, Kneecap, Been Stellar, and Cardinals.

 Thank you for reading